 VirnetX had won a $200 million settlement from Microsoft Corp. in 2010 over the same technology and has claims pending against Cisco Systems Inc. A trial on the Cisco claims is scheduled to begin March 4.

 The case at trial is VirnetX Inc. v.
-Cisco Systems Inc. (CSCO), 10cv417, U.S. District Court for the Eastern District of Texas (Tyler).
+Cisco Systems Inc. (CSCO:US), 10cv417, U.S. District Court for the Eastern District of Texas (Tyler).

 To contact the reporters on this story: Susan Decker in Washington at email@example.com; Andrew Cinko in New York at firstname.lastname@example.org